 In these southern mires, the buffering effect is much stronger during the summer (Fig. 5).
 This is most noticeable in the two lowest elevations, El Molinucu and La Malva.
 La Malva shows especially high summer temperatures within the dry soils (> 40 ºC).
-It must be noted that this difference of > 15ºC between the dry and waterlogged points of La Malva, which are separated by a few meters, is almost four times the warming expected in the study region at the end of this century (+ 4 ºC) under the more extreme emissions scenario (Amblar-Francés et al. 2017).
+It must be noted that this difference of > 15 ºC between the dry and waterlogged points of La Malva, which are separated by a few meters, is almost four times the warming expected in the study region at the end of this century (+ 4 ºC) under the more extreme emissions scenario (Amblar-Francés et al. 2017).
 Whereas the rest of the study sites are flat, La Malva is a calcareous spring in a southeast-facing slope on limestone, a place experiencing sub-Mediterranean conditions at the micro-scale (Sánchez de Dios, Benito-Garzón, and Sainz-Ollero 2009), and surrounded by a forest of evergreen oaks (Quercus rotundifolia Lam., Quercus faginea Lam.).
 This suggests the importance of groundwater in the existence of mire vegetation in Mediterranean areas (De Hoyos et al. 1996), not only from the water-availability aspect, but also providing cooling regulation during summer (Ellenberg 1988).
 The buffering is also prominent at one of the highest elevations, La Recoleta, which may be explained by the high saturation of water in this kind of habitat, a quaking bog, i.e. a former glacial lake undergoing silting.
 However, the relatively small number of sites in our study does not allow to explore further the moderating factors that may drive differences in the strength of the buffer.
 More studies focusing on each kind of habitat are needed to understand the relation between hydrology conditions and microclimatic effects.

 Most models currently employed to predict vegetation and species distribution use macroclimatic parameters, like the ones obtained from CHELSA (Karger et al. 2017).
 This study revealed that CHELSA values correlate relatively well with soil temperatures in the case of the minimum temperatures of the coldest month, but not with the rest of the bioclimatic variables under examination.
 Moreover, CHELSA predictions are less accurate for waterlogged soils, except for the summer max, which might be the consequence of the noise introduced by sun-heated soil.
 In addition to the water buffering effect, other features may explain the differences between our results and CHELSEA values, like the height of temperature measurement (5 cm below the upper layer of the soil in our study versus 2 m above the ground in CHELSA); the temporal scale of observation (hourly based for a 5 years period in our study versus a 34 years period); and the spatial resolution (c.
 1 m in our study versus c.
 1 km).
 Be that as it may, our results bring out the importance of considering local factors as drivers of microclimatic changes (Zellweger et al. 2019).
-These factors contribute to landscape heterogeneity, producing safe sites that can act as micro-refugees and buffer species from regional climatic warming.
+These factors contribute to landscape heterogeneity, producing safe sites that can act as micro-refuges and buffer species from regional climatic warming.